 - Check Out Our Great Smoky Mountain Film

 - Map of Georgia National Parks

 - List Of Top 12 Georgia National Parks

 About Our Travels Through Georgia’s National Parks

-As an educator who has spent over 35 years in the state of Georgia, I’ve seen all of the incredible national park sites the state has to offer (some more than once).
-I spent my career teaching history as a matter of fact and I can tell you these places have quite a story to tell.
+I’ve seen all of the incredible national park sites the state has to offer (some more than once).
+I spent my career teaching history right here in Georgia as a matter of fact.
+I can tell you that these places have quite a story to tell.

 My personal favorite Georgia National Park unit is Cumberland Island.
-The history of the plae alone is incredible, not to mention the stunning beauty that exists there.
+The history of the place alone is incredible, not to mention the stunning beauty that exists there.